Board

 Jason LeBlond

-Jason is a Board Member representing Ontario and a member of the Foreign Trade, Domestic Agriculture Policy and Regulations, and Food Policy Committees.
-Jason wanted to represent Ontario producers at CCA and producers encouraged him to get involved.
-He hopes that his skills and passion for the industry can help CCA’s leadership team and staff advance policy files that are of importance to cattle producers across Canada.
+Jason is a Board Member representing Ontario, and is a member of both the Domestic Agriculture Policy and Regulations Committee and the Foreign Trade Committee.
+Jason appreciates the opportunity to represent Ontario producers at CCA and enjoys putting his skills and passion to work by helping CCA’s leadership team and staff advance policy files that are of importance to cattle producers across Canada.

-Jason has been on the Beef Farmers of Ontario board for six years.
-Jason also sits as an Ex Officio member on the Farm and Food Care Ontario Board of Directors.
+Jason has been on the Beef Farmers of Ontario board for seven years and currently serves as vice president of the association.
+Jason also sits as first vice president of the Ontario Agriculture Commodity Council.
 He has been involved with his local Federation of Agriculture and local beef farmers group.

 Learn more about Jason’s operation and family